uwhackweek/jupyterbook-template/.github/README.md

 # eScience Hackweek Jupyterbook Template GitHub Actions

+This folder contains continuous integration workflows to perform a variety of tasks such as checking for spelling errors and broken links, ensuring new code and website pages are properly formatted, and publishing the website.

 ## Actions

 the `actions/` subfolder contains common [composite actions steps](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action) that workflows can use.